Jieqian-Chen/Obsidian-Reading-Note/README.md

 Read this site to get more information: https://marcus.se.net/obsidian-plugin-docs/

+Download the hotreload plugin to avoid reload obsidian when building a plugin.

 This is a sample plugin for Obsidian (https://obsidian.md).

 This project uses Typescript to provide type checking and documentation.